YOUR FREE GUIDE TO 3D PRINTING CAR PARTS

 Note: If you want to save a few bucks and don’t care about multi-color printing, you can also go with the single Bambu Lab AMS HT filament dryer instead.

-ASA needs to stay nice and warm during the entire printing process or your part can warp from the print bed.
+💡 Pro Tip: ASA needs to stay nice and warm during the entire printing process or your part can start to warp.

 Pre-heat the printer with the print bed on max temp for 20-30 minutes before you start your print and make sure all the fans are off while 3d printing your ASA filament.